-It can be useful to think about the “social functions” that myths provide, in order to understand the power of myths.
-For some people, believing in myths about gender-based violence allows them to feel safe: it helps them to believe that gender-based violence does not happen very often or that it only happens to a certain “kind” of person.
-Myths can allow people to maintain a belief that we live in a just world by suggesting that someone can protect themselves from violence by not doing certain things or going certain places.
+It can be useful to think about the “social functions” that myths provide, in order to understand their power.
+For some people, believing in myths about sexualized or gender-based violence allows them to feel safe: it helps them to believe that this violence does not happen very often or that it only happens to certain “kinds” of people.
+Myths can allow people to maintain a belief that we live in a “just” world, by suggesting that people can protect themselves from violence by not doing certain things or going certain places.

 Myths also inform society about who is considered worthy of protection from violence and who is not, by placing blame on people who have experienced harm, by suggesting that the violence they’ve experienced is their fault, that they could have or should have done something to prevent the violence from occurring, or by minimizing the impacts of violence.

 Ultimately, myths about violence maintain silence and protect people who cause harm and institutions who fail to respond to violence.
 Myths can make someone who has experienced violence feel isolated, wrong, unsure, or unworthy and therefore can prevent people from accessing support, reporting violence, or speaking up in the face of violence.
 Myths maintain a culture of violence and place responsibility for violence on the people who have experienced it, instead of those who enact it.